tprodanov/parascopy/README.md

 If you use Parascopy, please cite:
 * Prodanov, T. & Bansal, V. Robust and accurate estimation of paralog-specific copy number for duplicated genes using whole-genome sequencing. *Nature Communications* **13**, 3221 (2022). https://doi.org/10.1038/s41467-022-30930-3
-* Please check later for a paper on variant calling in duplicated regions.
+* Prodanov, T. & Bansal, V. A multi-locus approach for accurate variant calling in low-copy repeats using whole-genome sequencing. *Bioinformatics* [In Press] (2023).
+(If you used `parascopy call`)

 Installation
 ------------